NehaD017-Cyber/NETWORKWALKS-B083-WK1-PM1-ETHICALHACKING-CYBERSECURITY/README.md

 ## 🔐 Security & Ethical Issue
    This laboratory is completely for educational purpose only.

+   No target-specific credentials, confidential information, patient records, private infrastructure details, or sensitive assessment evidence are included in this repository.

 ## 🔭 Tools and Resources
   1. To install 7-Zip: https://7-zip.org/download.html